Punjab Govt To Ensure Infallible Flood-fighting Arrangements: Minister - UrduPoint

 Punjab Govt To Ensure Infallible Flood-fighting Arrangements: Minister

-Minster for Law, Parliamentary Affairs & Local Government Raja Basharat has said the provincial government will ensure infallible flood-fighting arrangements during the upcoming monsoon season
+Minster for Law, Parliamentary Affairs & Local Government Raja Basharat Thursday said the provincial government wouldl ensure infallible flood-fighting arrangements during the upcoming monsoon season

-He was presiding over a meeting at 8-Club Road to review the flood fighting arrangements in Punjab on Thursday.
-The divisional commissioners other then Lahore attended and briefed the meeting through video conferencing.
+He was presiding over a meeting at 8-Club Road to review the flood fighting arrangements in Punjab.
+The divisional commissioners other than Lahore attended and briefed the meeting through video conferencing.

 He directed all line departments and district administrations in Punjab to remain alert to fight the anticipated floods and rains during the monsoon season.

-The departments are required to pay special attention to the identified areas, particularity local governments are directed to keep an eye on the dangerous torrent streams existing in the district of Sailkot, Gujrat, Rawalpindi, Dera Ghazi Khan, Rajanpur and other arid areas.
+He said: "All departments should finalise their flood-fighting plans immediately, remove the shortcomings found in their plans and share them with the other departments by keeping close and continuous liaison with each other."
+The departments were required to pay special attention to the identified areas, particularly local governments were directed to keep an eye on the dangerous torrent streams existing in the district of Sailkot, Gujrat, Rawalpindi, Dera Ghazi Khan, Rajanpur and other arid areas.

 Raja Bashaert warned the provincial, district and tehsil offices to remain alert throughout the monsoon season as no negligence would be permitted.